 Inside the Yoto box was the Yoto, a circular magnetic charger, a Welcome card (your first audio card that you can put in the machine) in a paper card sleeve, and a quick start booklet.

 I love that the player came with a welcome card that introduces you to Yoto.
 What some people might not know is that this welcome card can also be used as your first Make Your Own (MYO) card.

 The paper sleeve that the card comes with has an adhesive backing that you can stick to your child’s bed, toy shelf, etc.

-The Yoto was built with children capabilities in mind.
-Everything from the screen, the buttons, the portability to the audio content have been created to suit children’s small hands and attention spans.
+The Yoto was built with children’s capabilities in mind.
+Everything from the screen, the buttons, and the portability to the audio content has been created to suit children’s small hands and attention spans.

 The first thing you’ll notice is the square screen.
 This is where it will display pixelated pictures and the time.

 By default, if your Yoto is on, it will show the time and auto change from a day scenery to night depending on the time.
 You can set what time this scenery changes in your Yoto app.

 If it is not on the charger, the Yoto will go to sleep and nothing will show on the screen after a while.